-Course Outcomes: After the completion of the course the students will be able to
+At the end of the course, the student will be able to:

 - CO 1 Describe the parts, mechanisms, selection of cutting parameters and operations that can be done on a lathe machine. - CO 2 Describe the parts, mechanisms and operations that can be done on drilling, shaping, planing and grinding machines. - CO 3 Explain the construction, types and operations that can be done on a milling machine.
 Also discuss about milling cutters and methods of indexing. - CO 4 Discuss about tool geometry, chip formation and heat generation in metal cutting.
 Also calculate shear angle, stress, strain, velocities and cutting forces in metal cutting.